 There have been a number of important improvements made since the Settlement Agreement was signed.
 This report reflects improvement in Due Process Protections, a plan to pursue DMC reductions and a more structured plan for Community Outreach.
-Unfortunately, the Protection from Harm area has regressed and demands urgent attention.
+Improvements have been made in Detention training and plans are underway to address documentation and data validation issues.

 The Settlement Agreement signaled an intention of Juvenile Court and Shelby County to do more than just meet the Constitutional minimums of a juvenile justice system; it established a path that could guide the Court to become a model for the Nation, which has been a stated goal of Juvenile Court Judge Dan Michael.
+The appointed Monitors and Facility Consultant have demonstrated an ability and willingness to not only monitor but assist the Court, the Sheriff's Department and the County in reaching these lofty goals.

-- (a) Probable Cause Determinations - Within 90 days of the Effective Date, JCMSC shall revise its policies, procedures, and practices to require that prior to detaining any Child, Juvenile Court Magistrates make a determination that there is probable cause that: (1) a delinquent act was committed, (2) the named Child committed the delinquent act alleged, and (3) the alleged delinquent act is one for which Tennessee statutes and JCMSC policy permit the use of detention.
+- 1. Policies and Procedures - (a) Probable Cause Determinations - (i) Within 90 days of the Effective Date, JCMSC shall revise its policies, procedures, and practices to require that prior to detaining any Child, Juvenile Court Magistrates make a determination that there is probable cause that: (1) a delinquent act was committed, (2) the named Child committed the delinquent act alleged, and (3) the alleged delinquent act is one for which Tennessee statutes and JCMSC policy permit the use of detention.
 (MoA p.
-9) - Within 90 days of the Effective Date, JCMSC shall revise its policies, procedures, and practices to provide Children arrested without a warrant a Probable Cause Determination to detain within 48 hours of the warrantless arrest.
+9) - (ii) Within 90 days of the Effective Date, JCMSC shall revise its policies, procedures, and practices to provide Children arrested without a warrant a Probable Cause Determination to detain within 48 hours of the warrantless arrest.
 (MoA p.
 9) - (iii) Within 90 days of the Effective Date, JCMSC shall revise its policies, procedures, and practices to ensure that no Child is detained for more than 48 hours prior to the Detention Hearing if the Court has not made a Probable Cause Determination.
 (MoA p.
 9) - (iv) Within 90 days of the Effective Date, JCMSC shall ensure that every Child has a meaningful opportunity to test the existence of probable cause during his or her Probable Cause Determination by revising its policies practices and procedures to: (MoA p.
 9) - a.
 Appoint a defense attorney to represent any indigent Child or Child whose indigence cannot be readily determined in advance of the Probable Cause Determination.
 Children must be presumed indigent unless information to the contrary is provided to JCMSC; - b.
 Require the government to prove the existence of probable cause with reliable evidence such as a live witness or an Affidavit of Complaint completed and sworn to by a law enforcement officer with firsthand knowledge of the incident leading to the arrest of the Child or by an officer who communicates with a reliable source who has firsthand knowledge of the incident leading to the child's arrest; - c.
 Allow defense attorneys an opportunity to challenge the government's evidence of probable cause, by cross-examining witnesses, presenting alternative testimony, or by any other appropriate means; and - d.
 Require that a record be maintained, reflecting when defense counsel was appointed, the forms of evidence used, and whether the defense attorney challenged such evidence or presented alternative evidence.
 Such record should be accessible from the information and recording system.